 Ana Maria Cetto Kramis

-Ana Maria Cetto Kramis is a C researcher at IFUNAM and professor of subject B of the Faculty of Sciences.
-She is registered to the National System of Researchers (SNI) with level III.
+Ana Maria Cetto is a Professor at the Institute of Physics (UNAM).
 She has been a visiting professor at several universities abroad.
 Her main line of research is the foundations of quantum mechanics, an area in which she has contributed substantially to establish quantization as an emerging phenomenon.
 She has also made central contributions to the knowledge of scientific publications in Latin America.
-She has 250 publications, including eleven book titles and 110 research articles.
+She has 250 publications, including eleven books and 110 research articles.

-Dr. Cetto has been head of the Department of Physics and director of the Faculty of Sciences of the UNAM (1978-1982), director of the Mexican Journal of Physics, project coordinator for the Museum of Light (UNAM) and member of various advisory committees (including the Judging Commission of area I of the SNI).
-At the international level, she has been secretary general of the International Council for Science (ICSU), member of the Governing Board of the United Nations University (UNU), president of the Council of the International Foundation for Science (IFS), and 2003 to 2010, deputy general director of the International Atomic Energy Agency (IAEA, Nobel Peace Prize 2005).
+Prof. Cetto has been head of the Department of Physics and Director of the Faculty of Sciences of UNAM (1978-1982), Director of the Mexican Journal of Physics, project coordinator for the Museum of Light (UNAM) and member of various advisory committees.
+At the international level, she has been General Secretary of the International Council for Science (ICSU), member of the Governing Board of the United Nations University (UNU), president of the Council of the International Foundation for Science (IFS), and 2003 to 2010, deputy general director of the International Atomic Energy Agency (IAEA, Nobel Peace Prize 2005).

 Gerardo F. Torres del Castillo

-In 1991, Dr. Gerardo Torres del Castillo received the Academic Medal awarded by the Mexican Society of Physics.
+In 1991, Prof. Torres received the Academic Medal awarded by the Mexican Society of Physics.
 In 1996, he obtained the Science Prize for Young Researchers from the Academy of Scientific Research in the area of Exact Sciences.
 In 2008, the Polytechnic University of Puebla instituted an award with his name.